 DECLARING THE GWS AND LGBT MINORS

-Students need to register their minor in the Department.
-Interested students should complete the GWS or LGBT Minor Worksheet.
+Students need to declare their minor in the Department no later than the semester before your Expected Graduation Term (EGT).
+Interested students should complete the GWS or LGBT Minor Worksheet to declare.
 The worksheets are available in the Undergraduate Advising Office, 608 Barrows Hall or you can download them here.
-After fulfilling ALL course requirements for the minor, students must complete a ‘Completion of L&S Minor’ form and submit it to the Undergraduate Adviser.

 ENROLLMENT INFORMATION & TIPS